Rc-W024/VitalSense2024/README.md

 # VitalSense2024
-Vital sensing based on 120 GHz FMCW RSoC for situation awareness.
+Vital sensing based on 120 GHz FMCW RSoC for biometrics and situation awareness.